Advanced ROV Electronics Package Assembly Guide

 2. Connect the Low Light USB camera to the Raspberry Pi using the supplied USB cable.

-3. Use the 6” Ethernet cable included with the Fathom-X board set to connect one of the Fathom-X boards to the Raspberry Pi.
+3. Use the 6” Ethernet cable included with the Fathom-X board set to connect the Fathom-X board mounted in the vehicle to the Raspberry Pi.

-The Power Sense Module is connected between the battery or power supply and the power distribution block to provide voltage and current consumption information.
+The Power Sense Module is connected between the battery or power supply and the power distribution block to provide voltage and current sensing information.

 1. The end of the Power Sense Module that terminates in 3.5mm male bullet connectors should connect to the battery or power source via an appropriate adapter (not supplied).